Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Numerical experiments

-The embedding principle in depth provides new understandings to many widely observed behaviors of DNNs.
-We first briefly introduce our experimental setup, and then present our experimental results.
+The theory of the embedding principle in depth highlights the existence of a class of "simple" critical points inherited from shallower neural networks.
+A natural question arises as to whether deep networks encounter these lifted critical points.
+Moreover, it is essential to understand the influence of these critical points on the training dynamics.
+In this section, we conduct comprehensive experiments to study these questions.
+In section~\ref{sec:experiment-setup}, we briefly describe the experimental setup.
+Section~\ref{sec:training-dynamics} is dedicated to a detailed comparison of the training dynamics between deep and shallow networks.
+Section~\ref{sec:BN} investigates the impact of batch normalization and larger datasets on optimization.
+Lastly, in section~\ref{sec:network-pruning}, we explore the practical application of layer-wise network pruning.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}

-Throughout this work, we use fully-connected NNs.
-The input dimension $d$ and output dimension $d^\prime$ are determined by the training data.
-Each hidden layer has the same width $m$.
-All parameters are initialized by a Gaussian distribution with mean zero and variance specified in each experiment.
-We use MSE loss for regression and cross-entropy loss for classification trained by gradient descent.
-The learning rate is fixed throughout the training.
-The batch normalization normalizes the layers' inputs by re-centering and re-scaling: $\mathrm{BN}(\vx)=\boldsymbol{\gamma} \circ \frac{\vx-\hat{\boldsymbol{\mu}}_{\mathcal{B}}}{ \hat{\boldsymbol{\sigma}}_{\mathcal{B}}}+\boldsymbol{\beta}$ with a default initialization $\vgamma=1, \vbeta=0$.
-More details of experiments are presented in Appendix~C of Supplements.

-\paragraph{Measuring layer linearization by Minimal Pearson Correlation (MPC).} For the detection of lifted critical points in experiments, we propose the following method to measure their key feature, i.e., layer linearization.
-Let $\tilde{\vf}^{[l]}_{\vtheta}=\mW^{[l]} \vf^{[l-1]}_{\vtheta}+\vb^{[l]} \in \sR^{m_l}$ and $\vf^{[l]}_{\vtheta} = \sigma(\tilde{\vf}^{[l]}_{\vtheta})\in \sR^{m_l}$ denote the input and output of neurons in layer $l$, respectively.
-For each neuron in a layer, the absolute value of the Pearson correlation coefficient is used to measure the extent of linearization for each neuron.
-By \emph{taking the minimum over the whole layer}, we obtain the following measure of the extent of linearization for the $l$-th layer, i.e.,
+\paragraph{Measuring layer linearization by Minimal Pearson Correlation (MPC).} To detect lifted critical points in our experiments, we propose a method to measure their key feature, i.e., layer linearization.
+Let $\tilde{\vf}^{[l]}_{\vtheta}=\mW^{[l]} \vf^{[l-1]}_{\vtheta}+\vb^{[l]} \in \sR^{m_l }$ and $\vf^{[l]}_{\vtheta} = \sigma(\tilde{\vf}^{[l]}_{\vtheta})\in \sR^{m_l}$ denote the input and output of neurons in layer $l$, respectively.
+For each neuron in a layer, the absolute value of the Pearson correlation coefficient is utilized to measure the extent of linearization for each neuron.
+By \emph{taking the minimum over the whole layer}, we obtain the following measure of the extent of linearization for the $l$-th layer: